 “‘My mother has been attacked, my aunt too.
 Because we are Asian, people think that we have money,’ Darith, a 30-year-old of Chinese-Cambodian descent, told French news agency AFP at the protest in Paris.”

 Note the rhetoric.
 “Protesters” gather against defendants who are facing prison.
 It’s a lynch mob.
-(That the defendants are “most likely facing damages if convicted rather than prison” is only due to the fact that none of them has a criminal record, otherwise the likelihood would be quite the reverse.)
+(That the defendants are “most likely facing damages if convicted rather than prison” is only because none of them has a criminal record, otherwise the likelihood would be the reverse.)

 I wish the US exported more of its free speech spirit and less of its mass culture.
 In fact, as they have not exported the former at all, the risk is now quite serious that they lose this unique spirit.

 L’argument des défenseurs du violeur présumé Roman Polanski, que la victime ou l’une des victimes a retiré sa plainte, est, contrairement à ce qu’ils semblent penser, accablant pour lui : le procureur américain insiste parce qu’il a la preuve de la culpabilité du violeur présumé.
 Et ces défenseurs ont encore à apprendre qu’une action pénale ne se résout pas par un accord entre parties mais par une condamnation réparatrice du corps social lésé ou par un innocentement en bonne et due forme, un acquittement.

 I shut down my Twitter account in protest against their censorship policy.
 I then opened a … account and found some are posting the “news” I already read from “white nationalists” twenty years ago: the same black on white crimes.
 Have they done nothing except posting these couple of crime stories again and again these last twenty years?
 I can see no future for such people.